 Note that only one country can be reported in each row.
 If two or more countries are tied, enter the information for these tied countries in separate rows.

-Country of training (Canada excluded) Number of applicants
+Country of training (Canada excluded) Number of applicants in the reporting year

-U.S. 37
+U.S. 24

 India 4

-U. K. 3

-Jamaica 2
+U.K. 2

-Iran 2
+SwitzerInd 2

-Russia 2
+Russia 1

-S. Africa 2

-Azerbaijan 1
+Philippines 1

 Netherlands 1

-Pakistan 1